• 10.00am - 5.30pm

 New Guinea

-As the fighting in Burma raged, American and Australian forces were engaged against the Japanese in New Guinea.
+As the fighting in Burma raged, American and Australian forces were engaged against the Japanese in the territories of New Guinea and Papua.
 The Japanese had landed there in January 1942 and soon secured most of the north of the island.

 They also took the nearby island of New Britain, where they established a major base at Rabaul.
 From there, they could direct operations in the South West Pacific.